-Lacto bacteria, which are naturally found on the surface of food, eat these sugars and produce lactic acid as a result.
+Lacto bacteria, naturally found on the surface of food, eat these sugars and produce lactic acid.

-The acidic, oxygen-less environment prevents bad bacteria from growing.
-So long as the food stays under the brine, it will be protected by the healthy lacto bacteria in the brine.
+The acidic, oxygen-less environment prevents harmful bacteria from growing.
+So long as the food stays under the brine, it will be protected by the healthy Lacto bacteria.

 Lacto-fermentation is as simple as these steps:

-- Put fresh produce in a clean jar.
+- Put fresh produce in a clean jar or fermenting crock.
 You don’t need to sterilize the jars.

 - Make a brine: Use about 1tsp to 1tbsp of salt for a quart-sized jar.